What are the keys to auditing debt?

 Primary Risks for Debt

-The primary risks for debt are:
+Primary risks for debt include:

 - Debt is intentionally understated (or omitted)